 Small Changes Can Make a Big Difference

 You may feel that checking on labels is going to be a lot of trouble, and sometimes time-consuming, but if want to stay healthy and prevent the dangers related to excess sugar, then it is worth all the trouble for the benefit of your health and well-being.

 Small changes can make a big difference, however.
-Cutting back on sugar and using an alternative, such as stevia or dates, can make you feel better, and your body will thank you for it.
+Cutting back on processed sugar and using an alternative, such as stevia or dates, can make you feel better, and your body will thank you for it.

 Your ‘sugar highs’ should become a thing of the past and your energy levels should be more consistent.
-These alternatives also aid weight loss, as they either actively burn fat or speed the process up where sugar would only slow it down.
+These alternatives also aid weight loss, as they either actively burn fat or speed the process up whereas sugar would only slow it down.
 Plus, they taste delicious and help you become a little more experimental in the kitchen.

 If you are looking for more tips and support, join me over on my group page, The Village – A Natural HEALing Community, to get tons of information and tips to help you take your HEALTHY EATING and ACTIVE LIVING to the next level.